-- Contact the responsible radiation safety officer for instructions. - Take appropriate measures to control a potential spread of radioactive contamination from the source.
-Secure the source. - Notify the authority of the fact that a leaking source has been detected. - Caution!
+- Contact the responsible radiation safety officer for instructions - Take appropriate measures to control a potential spread of radioactive contamination from the source.
+Secure the source - Notify the authority of the fact that a leaking source has been detected

 Carefully follow all instructions.
 Radioactive material removed from the source container, if present, can spread contamination if it touches any other object.

 Transfer the sample to the bag or container quickly but safely to prevent the spread of contamination.
 If the test result is positive, indicating the presence of radioactive material above the regulatory limit, the analyzing lab will notify you by FAX, email, or telephone.
 Contact the appropriate regulatory agency and Endress+Hauser for assistance.
-Arrangements must be made with Endress+Hauser, or another specifically licensed person, to remove source container from service.
+Arrangements must be made with Endress+Hauser, or another specifically licensed person, to remove the source container from service.

-4.6 Servicing and inspection
+3.6 Servicing and inspection

 In designated use, operated under the specified ambient and operation conditions, no inspection or servicing of the device is required.

 If nevertheless inspection is considered as necessary - i.e. within the framework of routine inspections of the installation following checks are recommended on demand:

-- visual check regarding corrosion of housing, weld seams, outer parts of source insert, lock/ padlock. - check of the movability of the source insert (ON/OFF function) - visual check of the readability of the labels and the condition of the warning symbols - check of the stability and tightness of the source holder
+- Visual check regarding corrosion of housing, weld seams, protective cap, padlock, labels - Check of the movability of the shutter ("EIN/ON", "AUS/OFF" function) - Visual check of the readability of the labels and the condition of the warning symbols - Check of the stability of the device base - Check of the tightness of the sealings of the protective cap - Check of good condition and tightness of the terminal box (types with proximity switches and types with pneumatic actuator)